|Code of Business Conduct and Ethics

 This Code of Business Conduct and Ethics (the “Code”) sets forth legal and ethical standards of conduct for directors, officers and employees of Idera Pharmaceuticals, Inc. (the “Company”).
 This Code is intended to deter wrongdoing and to promote the conduct of all Company business in accordance with high standards of integrity and in compliance with all applicable laws and regulations.
 This Code applies to the Company and all of its subsidiaries and other business entities controlled by it worldwide.

-If you have any questions regarding this Code or its application to you in any situation, you should contact your supervisor, the Chief Compliance Officer, the Chief Executive Officer or the Chief Financial Officer of the Company.
+If you have any questions regarding this Code or its application to you in any situation, you should contact your supervisor, the Chief Compliance Officer, the Chief Executive Officer or the Vice President, Finance of the Company.

 Compliance with Laws, Rules and Regulations